I have officially hit the point in my pregnancy when baby can come anytime or… in 5 weeks! 😂

 However, she does need to be monitored closely the weeks and months after her birth for possible torsion, where the ovary twists upon itself and causes complications.

-I was a little shocked because I do eat a lot of yogurt and fermented foods which was supposed to be one thing that helps keep it away but I guess not in this case.
+I was a little shocked because I do eat a lot of yogurt and fermented foods, which were supposed to be one thing that helps keep it away, but I guess not in this case.

 It does come and go so maybe it was just my luck that at the time of my test, I had it.

-Not much will change though, just the fact that the hospital will offer induction if my water breaks before labor to reduce the chance of infection and that I would need to be hooked up to an IV for antibiotics once I’m there.
+Not much will change, though, just the fact that the hospital will offer induction if my water breaks before labour to reduce the chance of infection, and that I would need to be hooked up to an IV for antibiotics once I’m there.

 Cravings

 How did you feel the weeks leading up to your due date?
-What were some things you did to prepare for labor and delivery?
+What were some things you did to prepare for labour and delivery?

 Share them in the comments below!